 F Minor Chord

 Thankfully, the E minor chord is no where near as difficult to play as the major version of the chord.
 A comfortable chord for most, just three fingers on three different strings and frets!

 Need a nice new Ukulele?
 Check out our Favorite Ukulele Brands!

 The F minor chord on the other hand is a bit more difficult.
-Just like we recommended with the E major chord, the best way to play the last note is with your pinky finger.

 Both the G and the G minor follow the same pattern as the D chords on guitar.
 Just move your first finger back one fret and you’ve got it.

 The only truly difficult minor Ukulele chord is the B minor.
 The combination of a three string barre on the second fret and the stretch to the G string of the 4th fret is challenging for many.

 The last group of chords that we consider to be basic Ukulele chords are the 7th chords.
 These are staples of the blues and jazz genres and can add a nice touch to any song.

 Five of these chords are very simple to play, and we’ll start with those.
 After that we’ll look at another difficult B chord and the D7, which requires a barre.